fieldtrip/website/development/guideline/code.md

 When a new function is written in FieldTrip, it is important to include these feedbacks.
 Each warning and error should have an **identifier**.
 By using identifiers, the individual warnings can be switched off by the user in MATLAB.
 Hence, `warning_once` should be used cautiously.

 The short text messages which accompany errors and warnings on the screen are often not enough to provide insight for the users.
 The text message on screen should be kept short, but a [Frequently Asked Question](/faq) should explain the warning and why an error occurred.
 The identifiers should help the user to find the relevant FAQ.
-The FAQ should also have the same 'warning' or 'error' tag (e.g. `FieldTrip:fileio:fileNotExisting`).
+The FAQ should also have the same 'warning' or 'error' tag (e.g., `FieldTrip:fileio:fileNotExisting`).

 ## Use the dimord field to describe or deciper the data